Andrew-Raz-ACRV/DesignAlgorithm_SnakeRaven/README.md

 matlab -r SnakeRaven_Evolution_script -logfile logfile_SnakeRaven_Evolution_script.log -nodisplay -nodesktop -nosplash
 ```

-To execute it, log in to HPC and navigate to your directory.
+To execute it, log in to HPC and navigate to your directory which should contain everything inside the Optimisation folder of this repo.
 Edit the PBS script and for thoroughness ensure the text is compatible with Linux by running:
 ```
 dos2unix a_pbs_job.sh